anujpathania/HotSniper/README.md

 * The power and thermal dump would be created in benchmarks folder in file with name - "PeriodicPower.log" and "PeriodicThermal.log"

 * The instantaneous- power and thermal value can also be read in the Sniper program code itself using "getPowerOfComponent" and "getTemperatureOfComponent" function in "scheduler_open.cc", respectively.
 This can be used to feedback power and thermal information to your scheduler for taking decisions.

+# Problems and solutions

+## The C++ ABI of your compiler does not match the ABI of the pin kit.
+This kit requires gcc 3.4 or later

+Seen with gcc/g++ 5.
+Use gcc 4.8 and g++ 4.8 instead.

+## Source/pin/injector_nonmac/auxvector.cpp: CopyAux: 291: unexpected AUX VEC type 26

+Seen with kernel versions > 4.9.
+Downgrade to kernel version 4.9.
+This seems to be a limitation of the Intel VTune library, which is used by PIN.